-• When unpacking block arguments generated on a 32-bit system within NightTrace, you must unpack them as a 32-bit compiler would have laid out the structure.
+• When unpacking block arguments within NightTrace, you must unpack them as a 32-bit compiler would have laid out the structure.
 In addition to the differing sizes of long, long double, and all pointer types, 64-bit compilers pad structures differently.
 Use care.
 This includes using the information generated from a 32-bit Application Illumination session; references to long will extract 8 bytes even though it expects only 4.